 The Stanford Antimicrobial Safety and Sustainability program is recognized as an Infectious Diseases Society of America (IDSA) Center of Excellence and a World Health Organization (WHO) Collaborating Centre for Antimicrobial Resistance and Stewardship.
 The residency program will offer the resident clinical training and mentorship through a variety of experiences in infectious diseases and antimicrobial stewardship.

 In addition to clinical practice experiences, the PGY-2 Infectious Disease resident will have the opportunity to participate in academic activities, which include an optional teaching certificate, precepting pharmacy residents/students, and providing didactic lectures to the Stanford Infectious Diseases Fellowship Program.
 The resident will also conduct a research project and engage in leadership development.

-The Stanford Health Care PGY-2 Infectious Disease Residency Program is currently undergoing the accreditation process by American Society of Health-System Pharmacists (ASHP).
+The SHC PGY-2 ID Residency Program is fully accredited by the American Society of Health-System Pharmacists (ASHP).
 One applicant is accepted per year.